bobuk/ubase/README.md

 The main idea is simple: to use a preinstalled version of sqlite3 as key-value storage with a simple async interface.

-There's only one class `uBase` which implements methods `get`, `put`, and `keys` to get value by key, to put new value with key, and to scan the database for matching keys respectively.
-Because of python nature, you cannot use `uBase` initialization directly but with `init_db` method
+There's only one class, `uBase` that implements methods `get`, `put`, and `keys` to get value by key, to put new value with key, and to scan the database for matching keys, respectively.
+Because of python nature, you cannot use `uBase` initialization directly, but with `init_db` method

 ```python-console
 >>> import ubase